Send questions to Janet McGlynn (firstname.lastname@example.org )

 These volunteers collect posters, help remove materials, ensure equipment is returned to proper locations, etc.

-OUE will provide a computer loaded with of all the (PowerPoint) presentations for use in each room.
-The AV operator will review the file names, and test operations before 9 am.
-He or she will call up each new ppt for use by the appropriate operator and troubleshoot each PowerPoint file or other program for consistency and errors (if any).
+OUE will provide a computer with of all the (PowerPoint) presentations for use in each room.
+The AV operator will review the file names, and test operations before 9 am (for the morning session) and before 1pm.
+He or she will call up each new PowerPoint for use by the appropriate presenter and troubleshoot technical problems when required.
 Each operator shall also assist each presenter with their presentations if needed.
 (Ex. click slides forward for the presenter if the optical clicker fails in some way.)

 Room Monitor and Respondent